foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

 * **Nonlinear Programming**

-  The result of the Matrix Pencil Method is fed into a nonlinear Programming (NLP) routine to determine the final signal parameter estimate.
+  The result of the Matrix Pencil Method is fed into a nonlinear programming (NLP) routine to determine the final signal parameter estimate.

   + `Datapoints to consider` - Analogous to the parameter with the same name